ovh/docs/pages/platform/metrics/protocol_warp10/guide.en-gb.md

 ---
-title: Use Warp 10™
+title: 'Use Warp 10™'
 slug: protocol-warp10
-excerpt: Get an overview on how to use Warp 10™ for Metrics
+excerpt: 'Get an overview on how to use Warp 10™ for Metrics'
 section: Protocol
 order: 6
 ---

-**Last updated 15th May, 2018**
+**Last updated 26 April, 2019**

 ## Objective

-[The Warp 10™ Platform](https://warp10.io/){.external} is designed to collect, store and manipulate sensor data.
-In this guide, you will learn how to use the Warp 10™ protocol with Metrics.
+[The Warp 10 Platform](http://www.warp10.io/){.external} is designed to collect, store and manipulate sensor data.
+In this guide, you will learn how to use Warp10 protocol with Metrics.

 ## Requirements